 - 16 ounces lamb chops

-- 2 tablespoons olive oil
+- 2 tablespoons olive oil for the marinade

 - 2 teaspoons minced garlic